Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-Each observer in the congruence carries his own adapted tetrad, and to define the reference frame one must provide the law of evolution for the spatial triads orthogonal to $u^{\alpha}$.
-A natural choice would be Fermi-Walker transport, $\vec{\Omega}=0$ (the tetrad does not rotate relative to local guiding gyroscopes); another natural choice, of great usefulness in this framework, is to lock the rotation of the tetrads to the vorticity of the congruence, $\vec{\Omega}=\vec{\omega}$.
-We will dub such frame {}``congruence adapted frame'' \footnote{Note however that in some literature, e.g.~\cite{BiniStrains}, the term {}``congruence adapted'' is employed with a different meaning, designating any tetrad field whose time axis is tangent to the congruence, without any restriction on the transport law for the spatial triad (hence {}``adapted'' therein has the meaning we use, in our convention, for single observers instead). }; as argued in \cite{MassaII,MassaZordan}, where it was introduced, this is the most natural generalization of the non-relativistic concept of reference frame; and the corresponding transport law $\vec{\Omega}=\vec{\omega}$ has been dubbed {}``co-rotating Fermi-Walker transport'' \cite{The many faces,GEM User Manual}.
-This choice is more intuitive in the special case of a shear-free congruence, where, as we will show next, the axes of the frame thereby defined point towards \emph{fixed} neighboring observers.
-Indeed, if $X^{\alpha}$ is a connecting vector between two neighboring observers of the congruence and $Y^{\alpha}$ is its component orthogonal to the congruence, we have where the dot denotes the ordinary derivative along $\mathbf{u}$: $\dot{A}_{\hat{\alpha}}\equiv A_{\hat{\alpha},\hat{\beta}}u^{\hat{\beta}}$.
-Since from (\ref{eq:NablaY}) we have we conclude that This tells us that for a shear-free congruence ($\sigma_{\hat{i}\hat{j}}=0$), if we lock the rotation $\vec{\Omega}$ of the tetrad to the vorticity $\vec{\omega}$ of the congruence, $\Omega_{\hat{i}\hat{j}}=\omega_{\hat{i}\hat{j}}$, the connecting vector's direction is fixed on the tetrad (and if in addition $\theta=0$, i.e., a rigid congruence, the connecting vectors have constant components on the tetrad).
+This tells us that for a shear-free congruence ($\sigma_{\hat{i}\hat{j}}=0$), if we lock the rotation $\vec{\Omega}$ of the tetrad to the vorticity $\vec{\omega}$ of the congruence, $\Omega_{\hat{i}\hat{j}}=\omega_{\hat{i}\hat{j}}$, the connecting vector's direction is fixed on the tetrad (and if in addition $\theta=0$, i.e., the congruence is rigid, the connecting vectors have constant components on the tetrad).
 A familiar example is the rigidly rotating frame in flat spacetime; in the non-relativistic limit, the vorticity of the congruence formed by the rigidly rotating observers is constant, and equals the angular velocity of the frame; in this case, by choosing $\vec{\Omega}=\vec{\omega}$, one is demanding that the spatial triads $\mathbf{e}_{\hat{i}}$ carried by the observers co-rotate with the angular velocity of the congruence; hence it is clear that the axes $\mathbf{e}_{\hat{i}}$ always point to the same neighboring observers.
-For relativistic rotation, the vorticity $\vec{\omega}$ is not constant and no longer equals the angular velocity of the rotating observers; but the condition $\vec{\Omega}=\vec{\omega}$ still ensures that the tetrads are rigidly anchored to the observer congruence.
-Another example is the family of the so-called {}``static'' observers in Kerr spacetime, which is very important in this context, because it is this construction which allows one to determine the rotation of the frame of the {}``distant stars'' with respect to a local gyroscope, as explained in Sec.~\ref{sub:3+1 Gyroscope-precession}.
+For relativistic rotation, the vorticity $\vec{\omega}$ is not constant and no longer equals the (constant) angular velocity of the rotating observers; but it is still the condition $\vec{\Omega}=\vec{\omega}$ that ensures that the tetrads are rigidly anchored to the observer congruence.
+Another example is the family of the so-called ``static'' observers in Kerr spacetime, which is very important in this context, because it is this construction which allows us to determine the rotation of the frame of the ``distant stars'' with respect to a local gyroscope, as we shall see in Sec.~\ref{sub:3+1 Gyroscope-precession}.